jareie/Connect4T/README.md

 # Connect4T

-Code used for school project for correctly identifying a winning board in connect 4 with the Tsetlin Machine
+Code used for school project for correctly identifying a winning board in connect 4 with the Tsetlin Machine.
+Bsed on the Tsetlin Machine implementation from https://github.com/cair/pyTsetlinMachine.